AdobeDocs/commerce-knowledge-base.en/help/how-to/general/change-current-adobe-account-email-address-to-new-address.md

 The owner of the new email address must have access to the current email address.

-If you don't have access to the current email address, set up email forwarding from the current owner's email to a new email using the company mail server configuration.
+If you do not have access to the current email address, set up email forwarding from the current owner's email to a new email using the company mail server configuration.

 ## Steps to change the email address